What is Sacred Sexuality, and how is it experienced?

 I teach Transcendental Tantra™ to people interested in reaching this remarkable state of being and experiencing its profound benefits.

-For those who seek healthy sexual expression in their relationship and recognize sacred sexuality as a spiritual path, Transcendental Tantra™ invites you into deep communion with the divine, expressed through sacred sex principles and practices.
+For those who seek sacred sexual expression in their relationship and desire sacred sexuality as a spiritual path, Transcendental Tantra™ invites you into deep communion with the divine, expressed through sacred sex principles and practices.

 Transcendental Tantra™ is about honoring the “Divine” in the other, and experiencing the Divine within oneself —and then communing as divines in the ultimate integration of sacred sexual union.
 Transcendental Tantra™ awakens one to the spiritual path of sacred sexuality and infuses life with deeply sacred awareness and presence which transforms all relationships to a higher expression of equanimity and harmony.

 Tantric Ritual, Ceremony & Journeys